 Be sure your radio voltage and polarity matches your truck.
 This radio is built for 12 volt negative ground systems only!
-If your vehicle has the original 6 volt electrical system the radio can be operated with a voltage booster, but with reduced power output.
 The radio has several protection circuits to help prevent serious damage from wiring errors and power faults in the vehicle electrical system.
 Never use a fuse rated for more than 10 Amps!

 A major consideration will be speakers, since you now have an option of running 4 speakers instead of the single speaker originally mounted in the roof.
 You will have to decide what will work best for your application.
-We make a kit with two 4x6" speakers that fits the dash opening and includes the wiring harness.
 For maximum sound you might consider putting speakers in the doors, kick panels, under the dash, or behind the seat.
 You can add an external amplifier and/or sub woofer (see next page).